 This one keeps coming around again and again and it’s not well understood by many.

 But here’s the catch.
-Because the progressive frame split into odd and even lines and stuffed into an interlace signal looks so much like an interlace signal, many devices attached to the PsF source cannot distinguish PsF from real interlace.
-So more often than not the recorder/monitor/edit system will report that what it is receiving is interlace, even if it is progressive PsF.
+Because the progressive frame, split into odd and even lines and then stuffed into an interlace signal looks so much like an interlace signal, many devices attached to the PsF source cannot distinguish PsF from real interlace.
+So, more often than not the recorder/monitor/edit system will report that what it is receiving is interlace, even if it is progressive PsF.
 In most cases this doesn’t cause any problems as what’s contained within the stream does not have any temporal difference between the odd and even lines.
 The only time it can cause problems is when you apply slow motion effects, scaling effects or standards conversion processes to the footage as fields/lines from adjacent frames may get interleaved in the wrong order.
 Cases of this kind of thing are however quite rare and unusual.

 Some external recorders offer you the option to force them to mark any files recorded as PsF instead of interlace.
-If you are sure what you are sending to the recorder is progressive, then this is a good idea.
+If you are sure that what you are sending to the recorder is progressive, then this is a good idea.
 However you do need to be careful because what will screw you up is marking real interlace footage as PsF by mistake.
 If you do this the interlaced frames will be treated as progressive.
 If there is any motion in the frame then the two true interlace fields will contain objects in different positions, they will have temporal differences.
-Combine those two temporally different fields together into a progressive frame and you will see an artifact that looks like a comb has been run through the frame horizontally, it’s not pretty and it can be hard to fix.
+Combine those two temporally different fields together into a progressive frame and you will see an artefact that looks like a comb has been run through the frame horizontally, it’s not pretty and it can be hard to fix.

 So, if you are shooting progressive and your external recorder or other device say’s it’s seeing interlace from your HDSDI, don’t panic.
 This is quite normal and you can continue to record with it.